Foundation Programs Provided FREE

 - And Others

-Thanks to the generosity of Foundation friends like Helen Rakowski Bole, Bonnie Orkow, Robert & Jean Walsh, Adolph Rzotkewicz, Sam Huey and the John Bologna family, the Foundation has provided more than $300,000 in college scholarships to local students.
-Each year, approximately $25,000 is awarded to students majoring in nursing, English, math & sciences, humanities and other courses of study.
+Thanks to the generosity of Foundation friends like Helen Rakowski Bole, Bonnie Orkow, Robert & Jean Walsh, Adolph Rzotkewicz, The Czekalski Family, the John Bologna family, and others, the Foundation has provided more than $500,000 in college scholarships to local students.
+Each year, approximately $25,000 is awarded to students majoring in nursing, English, math & sciences, humanities, business and other courses of study.
 Over the years, students have come from every high school in the Alle-Kiski Valley.
 View our available Scholarships.

 AEDs (Automatic External Defibrillators)

 Each year, the Foundation provides thousands of dollars of grant money to local entities through its Community Support program.
 Such grants are made to help other organizations who also help improve the lives of Alle-Kiski Valley residents.
-Recent grants have been made to the Alle-Kiski Hope Center, HAVIN, Frazer Police Department, Allegheny Township Volunteer Fire Department, the Allegheny Valley Association of Churches, Animal Protectors of Allegheny Valley and many other worthwhile missions.
+Recent grants have been made to the Alle-Kiski Hope Center, Allegheny Township Volunteer Fire Department, the Allegheny Valley Association of Churches, Animal Protectors of Allegheny Valley, HAVIN, the HOPE Center, Lost Dreams Awakening, Natrona Builds, Sheldon Park Resident’s Council and many other worthwhile missions.

 Community Nurse Program

 The Foundation employs two part-time registered nurses as part of its highly successful Community Nurse Program.
-Together, the nurses provide free health advice to approximately 20 to 30 people each month.
-Topics include issues involving Medicare, health insurance, veterans’ benefits, how to find transportation to physician appointments, where to find lower cost prescription medications, where to find help in order to remain living in one’s home, nursing home placement, and many other issues.
+Together, the nurses provide free health advice to a number of Alle-Kiski Valley residents each month.
+Topics include issues involving Medicare, Diabetes, Elder Care, Eye Care, Healthy Diets, Medication Issues, Transportation Issues and many other issues.
 Learn more about our Community Nurse Program.

 First Responder Grants